CiscoSecurity/sxo-05-security-workflows/docs/workflows/email/0010-phishing-investigation.md

 This workflow monitors a mailbox for incoming phishing reports.
 When an email is received, the workflow investigates its attachments and attempts to determine if anything in the email (or its attachments) was suspicious or malicious.
 If anything suspicious or malicious is found, the user is told to delete the email, a casebook and incident are created in Cisco SecureX, a Webex message is posted, and an email is sent to a "SOC" email address.

+<div class="cisco-alert cisco-alert-info"><i class="fa fa-info-circle mr-1 cisco-icon-info"></i> This workflow has been updated to use the new "SecureX Token" account key.
+For more information about this, please see <a href="{{ site.baseurl }}/account-keys/securex-token">this page</a>.
+If you want to use legacy authentication, you can import an older version of the workflow.</div>

 [<i class="fa fa-video mr-1"></i> Overview](https://www.youtube.com/watch?v=xUehFeCJGL4&list=PLPFIie48Myg2tu2gHbgm-moYg8LDaXsSo){: .btn-cisco-outline .mr-2 } [<i class="fab fa-github"></i> GitHub]({{ site.github.repository_url }}/tree/Main/Workflows/0010-Phishing-Investigation__definition_workflow_01LDICSCPVGP20hFTpJfjEVUZ57FMXx5sOC){: .btn-cisco-outline }

 ---